MicrosoftDocs/azure-dev-docs/java/migrate-jboss-eap-to-wildfly-on-azure-kubernetes-service.md

 Check all properties and configuration files on the production server(s) for any secrets and passwords.
 Be sure to check *jboss-web.xml* in your WARs.
 Configuration files that contain passwords or credentials may also be found inside your application.

-Consider storing those secrets in Azure KeyVault, see [Azure Key Vault basic concepts](/azure/key-vault/basic-concepts) for more information.
+Consider storing those secrets in Azure KeyVault.
+For more information, see [Azure Key Vault basic concepts](/azure/key-vault/basic-concepts).

 [!INCLUDE [inventory-all-certificates](includes/migration/inventory-all-certificates.md)]